You watch Roger Federer play, He is Tai Chi in motion, Perfect harmony and balance. Fluid movements.

 I have studied Tai Chi over 15 years.
 Studied under 3 masters.
 My current Sifu master is from China and is the Yang style.
 His style is for self protection during a street fight.
 Health benefits will become apparent as your body and mind becomes one.
 Your breathing and inner energy flows together.

 Incorporating Tai Chi into tennis.
 When you look at Roger Federer, he is Tai Chi in motion.
 Very balanced and fluid.
 Tai Chi will help you achieve balance and conserve energy.

 Tennis $50 per hour outdoors.
-Winter indoors $60 per hour.
-Does not include court fee.
+Winter indoors $70 per hour.
 Cash only please.

 Tai Chi is $50 per hour.
 You come to me in Arlington.
 We practice in a gym room / in the park.
 You get one on one instruction.

 Cancellation: If you cancel the day of your lesson, I charge half the cost of the lesson.
 If you cancel and I am already either at the court or gym, I charge you the full cost of the lesson.
 Cancelling 24 hours before your lesson is no charge.

 People saw me hitting with others & just asked if I was accepting students.
 I encourage others to play better so alot of folks liked that.